The Current Situation

 First and foremost, our goal is to sustain and bolster ELIE’s innovative elephant welfare, community support and forest protection programs already in place.
 The loss in income from wildlife-based tourism programs due to COVID-19 has severely impacted our organization’s fiscal and staff capacity to continue these successful programs.
 With the overall goal of these programs already to support long-term care for the elephants, vet outreach programs and to create resiliency, well-being and sustainability within the communities we work, bolstering these programs with the funds from donors, while the tourism industry recovers, is critical moving ahead.

-The challenges we now face due to this pandemic are extreme and challenging.
-Undoubtedly, this will not be the last crisis our organization and the local communities we work with will meet.
-As Cambodia continues to experience rapid deforestation and biodiversity loss, unfortunately further crisis locally and globally may become a reality if we do not adapt and stay focused on the work needed.
-We hope through generating donations, securing grants and corporate donations; we can support the Bunong people and their elephants in surviving this current period and also finding new community-based solutions for a resilient and sustainable elephant and community support program.
+The challenges we now face due to this pandemic are extreme, and undoubtedly this will not be the last crisis our organization, and the local communities we work with, will meet.
+As Cambodia continues to experience rapid deforestation and biodiversity loss, unfortunately further crises, locally and globally, may become a reality if we do not adapt and stay focused on the work needed.
+We hope through donations, grants, and other funding sources to continue to support the Bunong people and their elephants, while also finding new community-based solutions for a resilient and sustainable elephant and community support program.

 Sanctuary Wishlist